Manic Hispanic

 Manic Hispanic is an American Chicano punk rock band from Orange County and Los Angeles, California, United States.
 They are a comedy act that plays cover versions of punk rock "standards" by slightly renaming songs and adjusting lyrics with humorous references to Chicano culture.
-The band's members are all Mexican and use stage names further marking the Mexican/Chicano image of the band.
+The band's members are all Mexican American and use stage names and dress in cholo attire further marking the Mexican/Chicano image of the band.
 Manic Hispanic is a supergroup made up of former and/or current members of The Adolescents, The Grabbers, Punk Rock Karaoke, The X-Members, 22 Jacks, Final Conflict, Agent Orange, Death by Stereo and The Cadillac Tramps.
+The band's music is self described as a reinterpretation of classic punk rock songs with a touch of Cheech and Chong meets Weird Al Yankovic.

+History

-Band formation
+Band formation (1992-1995)

 Manic Hispanic was originally started in 1992 by Mike "Gabby" Gaborno (a.k.a.
 Jefe) from The Cadillac Tramps and Steve Soto (a.k.a.
 El Hoakie Loco) from The Adolescents/22 Jacks, originally with the intent to perform doo-wop versions of punk songs.
-Members later recruited are: Chino and Mo Grease (members of The Grabbers), Oso (from The Cadillac Tramps), Mad Ralphie (a.k.a.
-Steve "Ace" Acevedo a Sound Engineer and tour manager), and Sonny Lucas (a.k.a.
-Tio).
-According to their Myspace page, the band members have changed since their first album.
+Steve Soto describes the origin of Manic Hispanic starting out as a joke between himself and Gabby when they worked together at the Doctor Dream Warehouse.
+The premise was a punk band covering Freddy Fender songs.
+Members later recruited are: Chino and Mo Grease (members of The Grabbers), Warren "Oso" Renfrow (from The Cadillac Tramps/Final Conflict), and Mad Ralphie (a.k.a.
+Steve "Ace" Acevedo a Sound Engineer and tour manager).

-The name of the band keeps with their habit of mashing up Latin/Cholo culture with punk culture, the name being a play on Manic Panic, a brand of hair dye popular in the punk scene.

-Recorded material
+The band itself created their origin story, saying that in the early 1990's, an Orange County probation Officer named Freddie Gomez organized a work release program and encouraged some street thugs to form the band as an escape from "a life of lockdowns and orange jumpsuits".
+The band leaned into this origin story by wearing clothing popular with Southern Californian Cholo and gangster attire such as pendelton shirts and khaki pants.

+When they got together to rehearse, they dropped the doo-wop idea and ended up playing classic Sex Pistols and Clash songs but swapped the lyrics for spanglish lyrics about barrio culture in an effort to make each other laugh.

+They didn't initially plan anything beyond a couple of shows.
+Their first show was at the Doll Hut, followed by a second at the Cal State Fullerton pub.
+During their third show, Club Mesa, they asked Sonny "Tio" Lucas to come to the stage and sing the Sex Pistols "God Save the Queen" completely in spanish, which he did, and joined the band shortly there after.